MandoCoding/Cyberdrop-Bunkr-Python-Bulk-Uploader/README.md

 It works, more than I ever expected.
 There's still a lot to do:
 - Error Handling (album already exists = album ID fail right now)
+- Error Handling - No folders to upload
 - batch file to install pre-requisites
 - Write Uploaded album urls to file for easy posting :EZ:
 - Tidy up the prints